 With the Commonwealth Games as well as Asian Games coming up, Chinappa is only looking forward.
 But what lies beyond her own future?
 Talking about the future of squash in India she was hopeful but also realistic.
 According to her, squash is becoming a more promising sport every day but the need of the hour was to go deeper.

 'I do believe lot more needs to be done in the sense that we can have more juniors out there playing and going professional, but they need to be given the means to train at top-class facilities with good coaches and financial support to play tournaments in order for that to happen.
 Not enough is being done on the grassroots level either' she suggested.

 In spite of squash being played by over 20 million people across the globe, the sport is not an Olympic one.
 Despite recognising the World Squash Federation, the Olympic committee continues to not include the sport, turning a blind eye to numerous applications.

 Speaking about an Olympic inclusion she said, 'It's unfortunate that squash is not in the Olympics purely just for the sport that it is!
 It's one of the fastest and most demanding physically and played in over 200 countries and as global as it gets.
 It deserves to be there and hopefully, it will.'

-Having been in the circuit for quite some time, and through a number of ups and downs, Chinappa’s advice for youngsters was far from a shoot for the moon and you’ll land among the stars message.
-Squash, being one of the most physically demanding sports, she said, ‘Keep working hard.
-Focus on your diet and watch players better than you to constantly learn and improve.’
+Having been in the circuit for quite some time, and through a number of ups and downs, Chinappa's advice for youngsters was far from a shoot for the moon and you'll land among the message of the star.
+Squash, being one of the most physically demanding sports, she said, 'Keep working hard.
+Focus on your diet and watch players better than you to constantly learn and improve.'

 Ahead of the Commonwealth Games, we wish Joshna Chinappa and the entire Indian Squash Contingent all the very best.